-Yakima Avenue, there is an opportunity for the south sidewalk to connect to the Greenway through a vacant parcel after the S 18th Street overpass.
+On Yakima Avenue, there is an opportunity for the south sidewalk to connect to the Greenway through a vacant parcel after the S 18th Street overpass.

-4. I STREET BIKE LANES
+4. I Street Bike Lanes

 I Street connects to downtown over the railroad tracks and is an important link in the bicycle network, as well as the overall transportation network.
-Bike lanes are recommended, but this street will need further study as part of the Transportation System Plan.
+Bike lanes are recommended, but this street will need further study to determine the best way to accommodate freight and bicycles.